dhirukumar/cohot-0-1/postgres-pg/step-to-setup.md

 ## also initilised tdconfig and set rootdir and outdir

     npx tsc --init
+## when you make your quary inside src/index.ts using pg library you need to change into .js into dist/index.js and run it

+        node dist/index.js
 ##  There are two cLI best editor postgrace first one is psql you can connect your postgrace using psql and see the all tables and data inside tables
  ## How you can see tables in your postgrace database with the help of psql